CEMI/discomatic/README.md

 ## Feature Requests

 ### High Priority
-Align IR Camera Grid with Actual Camera Grid
+Align IR Camera Grid with Actual Camera Grid<br>
 Send a Single MIDI Signal upon trigger, and not send constant MIDI Signals

 ### Low Priority [Wish List]
-The Ability to reconfigure the Grid [More/Less and Larger/Smaller Squares and/or Rectangles.]
+The Ability to reconfigure the Grid [More/Less and Larger/Smaller Squares and/or Rectangles.]<br>
-Control which MIDI CC or Note is being sent in each Zone Kinect Zoom/Pan/Tilt Access
+Control which MIDI CC or Note is being sent in each Zone<br>
+Kinect Zoom/Pan/Tilt Access<br>
-Change to MIDI CC?
+Change to MIDI CC?<br>

 ## Original Author
-Munish Dhiman
+Munish Dhiman<br>
-munish@gestureresearch.com
+munish@gestureresearch.com<br>
-He can be contacted with any questions.
+He can be contacted with any questions.<br>

 ## Copyleft